MileHacker Logo

 • Dress in layers for varying weather conditions.

-• Verify opening times of attractions, as some might feature reduced schedules.
+• Verify opening times of attractions, as some could include reduced schedules.

 • Embrace the quiet atmosphere and the distinct beauty of the off-season landscape.